aclai-lab/OVERLAY2022.jl/README.md

 ## Abstract

 > Modal symbolic learning is the subfield of artificial intelligence that brings together machine learning
 > and modal logic to design algorithms that extract modal logic theories from data.
-The generalization
+The generalization of
-> of model checking to multi-models and multi-formulas is key for the entire inductive process (with
+> model checking to multi-models and multi-formulas is key for the entire inductive process (with modal
-> modal logics).
-We investigate such generalization by, first, pointing out the need for model checking in
+> logics).
+We investigate such generalization by, first, pointing out the need for finite model checking in
-> automatic inductive reasoning, and, then, show how to efficiently solve it.
+> automatic inductive reasoning, and, then, showing how to efficiently solve it.
 We release an open-source
 > implementation of our simulations.

 ## Software usage